desticle/cse15l-lab-reports/LabReport1.md

 Output: Sets prompt to `[user@sahara ~]$`

-Working directory: The working directory already had no arguments.
-It was the entire workspace.
+Working directory: The working directory was the entire workspace.

 Explanation: The output set the prompt to the default.
 With no arguments, the working directory defaults to the entire workspace.
-The output is not an error.

 > *Directory as an argument*